Toronto Paper Matching System

 The system is described in details by the following two papers:

-Paper describing the system (ICML'13 workshop paper) Paper describing some of initial models (UAI'11).
+Paper describing the system (ICML'13 workshop paper) Paper describing some of the initial models (UAI'11).

 This service as well as the underlying software are built by Laurent Charlin and Richard Zemel.
 This effort is partly funded by participating conferences, and the hosting resources are offered by the Computer Science Department of the University of Toronto.